-As stated before, Sea Lords units are called Squadrons (3.25).
+Sea Lords units are called Squadrons (3.25).
 Squadrons are composed of a number of strength points, called Sail (3.22).
 Note that the term Sail is used both singularly and in the plural, and in these rules has nothing to do with propulsion.
-Squadrons may act independently to a limited extent, but more usually are Subordinated to Leaders (3.35) creating (Forming) Flotillas.
+Squadrons may sometimes act independently, but are usually Assigned to Formations (3.3).